 This article is written to show you how to have success fragging coral for your saltwater aquarium.

 Even newly formed coral embryos successfully grew after being fragmented in a laboratory experiment.
 Plan and simple—reproducing and growing via fragmentation is in their DNA.
-The coral do the hard part—(healing, settling, reorganizing and growing), all you do is assist with the fragmentation.
-LPS corals are a good choice for fragging because it is fairly easy to break apart the branching varieties, but overall it takes intermediate skill for to keep some LPS.
+The coral does the hard part—(healing, settling, reorganizing and growing), all you do is assist with the fragmentation.
+LPS corals are a good choice for fragging because it is fairly easy to break apart the branching varieties, but overall it takes intermediate skill to keep some LPS.
 Because of that, I’m going to make a slightly different recommendation for the beginner.

 If this is your first time fragging a coral, one of the easiest specimens to start with belong to the group of corals commonly called ‘mushroom corals’.
-These guys grow on rocks as individual, large, fleshy polyps.
+These guys grow on rocks as an individual, large, fleshy polyp.
 They routinely ‘frag’ themselves either by splitting (a process where the polyp forms two mouths and eventually splits itself down the middle) or by budding, where a piece of the foot of the mushroom pinches off and forms a new polyp.

 In my experience, just about any sliver of a mushroom coral can and will reproduce a new polyp, no matter where it is cut from, and no matter how small.
-That is why I recommend these coral as a first –choice for fragging.
+That is why I recommend these corals as a first –choice for fragging.

 One note of caution—you should never try to frag newly purchased corals.
 You should let them acclimate to your aquarium conditions for a couple months, undisturbed before trying this.
 Once you feel certain the coral is growing well, you are ready to begin.